Kaleil Isaza Tuzman

-Entrepreneurial life
+Business career

-Tuzman started at Brown University and transferred to Harvard starting his sophomore year.
-After graduating from Harvard University, Tuzman worked for five years at Goldman Sachs, before launching govWorks, Inc., an Internet startup, along with his childhood friend Tom Herman.
+Tuzman started at Brown University and transferred to Harvard University starting his sophomore year.
+After graduating from Harvard, Tuzman worked for five years at Goldman Sachs, before launching govWorks, Inc., an Internet startup, along with his childhood friend Tom Herman.
 As the company's CEO, Tuzman raised $60 million in venture capital.
 Following the burst of the "dot-com bubble" govWorks was sold to First Data Corp. for nearly $12 million, which did not cover the over $35 million in debt.
 The journey from the company's founding to its sale was chronicled in a documentary Startup.com (2001), which premiered at the Sundance Film Festival in 2001.

 Tuzman then founded Recognition Group (later called KIT Capital), a company aimed at providing exit strategies, financial restructuring, and interim management for distressed companies.
-Among dozens of projects, KIT Capital managed the sale of Tigris Corp., a privately held strategic sourcing and supply chain consultancy based in New York City, to Verticalnet, Inc. in 2004.
-In 2001, KIT Capital/Recognition Group took over KPE, a struggling web development subsidiary of Grey Global Group, where Tuzman took the role of the CEO and chairman.
+Among dozens of projects, KIT Capital managed the sale of Tigris Corp., a privately held strategic sourcing and supply chain consultancy based in New York City, to Verticalnet, Inc. in 2004.In 2001, KIT Capital/Recognition Group took over KPE, a struggling web development subsidiary of Grey Global Group, where Tuzman took the role of the CEO and chairman.
 He sold the company to Mobilocity, Inc. (which was subsequently sold to Agency.com) less than a year later.

-In May 2005, Tuzman was brought in as the President of JumpTV, a small start-up that focused on delivering foreign Internet Protocol Television (IPTV) content.
+In May 2005, Tuzman was brought in as the president and COO of JumpTV, a Canadian start-up that focused on delivering foreign Internet Protocol Television (IPTV) content.
 Under his leadership, the company grew to become a leading company in delivery of syndicated foreign television content over the Internet around the globe.
 In August 2006, Tuzman JumpTV's IPO, with Morgan Stanley as the lead underwriter, raised over $60 million; they raised an additional $100 million in a secondary offering, less than a year later.
 In late 2007, Tuzman sold in the public market a substantial portion of his shareholding interest in JumpTV, which subsequently floundered.

 In late 2007, Tuzman purchased a controlling interest in ROO Group and became the company's CEO and chairman of the board.
-After financial restructuring and key acquisitions ROO, an Internet video technologies company, became one of the leading end-to-end IP video providers under the new name of KIT digital.
-KIT digital listed on the NASDAQ Global Market in August 2009 under the ticker "KITD".
-Tuzman left KIT digital in April 2012.
-After his departure, Tuzman made public bids to acquire the company in several open letters to KIT digital's board of directors, saying that he believed the company was being purposefully mismanaged to bankruptcy by insiders.
+After financial restructuring and key acquisitions ROO, an Internet video technologies company, became one of the leading end-to-end IP video providers under the new name of KIT Digital.
+KIT Digital listed on the NASDAQ Global Market in August 2009 under the ticker "KITD".
+Tuzman left KIT Digital in April 2012.
+After his departure, Tuzman made public bids to acquire the company in several open letters to KIT Digital's board of directors, saying that he believed the company was being purposefully mismanaged to bankruptcy by insiders.